|Document ID: ||4674|

-Adding a trusted domain is much better when white listing a domain.
-SPF prevents forgery.
-Therefore, if someone forges a trusted domain, Xeams will know and will take appropriate action.
+Adding a trusted domain is much better than white listing a domain.
+SPF prevents forgery therefore, if someone forges a trusted domain, Xeams will know and will take appropriate action.
 White listing a domain does not stop forged emails.

 How to add trusted domains

 - Locate the desired email in the Message Repository that went incorrectly into Junk and mark the message Good.